 - Price: $667

 This program is intended for students and engineers who hold a BS in electrical engineering.
-The degree consists of three courses.
+Students pursue a 30-credit hours Master of Science degree consisting of three courses.
 Each course requires the completion of 10 to 12 assignments and two exams.
 This program enables a working electrical engineer to gain the in-depth knowledge necessary to practice power electronics.
+A 9-credit hour professional certificate is available.

 Best Online Power Electronics Courses

-There are a large number of courses available online to learn power electronics.
+There are many courses available online to learn power electronics.
 These are a great option as they are easily accessible and can be completed on your schedule.

-If you are learning mechanical engineering or electrical engineering then you can always pick up an online course to gain additional knowledge about power electronics or to spice up your resume.
+If you are learning mechanical engineering or electrical engineering, you can always pick up an online course to spice up your resume.
+Generally speaking, you should aim for a course that provides a certificate upon completion.

 Here we have compiled a list of the best online courses available for you.